Statistikk innhold

 The availability of individually based data has formed the basis of the National Education Database (NUDB).
 This database enables the production of different kinds of individualised statistics on education.
 It is important for the production of statistics on the flow of pupils through the educational system.

-The purpose of this statistics is to develop simple analysis of the throughput of pupils through upper secondary education based on the data made available in NUDB.
+The purpose of this statistical product is to produce simple analyses of completion in upper secondary education based on data made available in NUDB, enriched with linked information on individuals from other sources.

 Important users of the education statistics are public administration, special interest organizations, the media, researchers, business and industry.
 Key users among the ministries are, in particular, the Ministry of Education and Research, the Ministry of Local Government and Regional Government and the Ministry of Finance.
 The statistics are also used by international organizations such as the EU, the OECD and UNESCO.
 Analyses of completed upper secondary education are especially relevant for planning and research.